satyanash/satyanash.github.io/_posts/2015-04-13-book-review-the-white-tiger-aravind-adiga.markdown

 One where people are denied their chance to succeed in the world due to various societal factors.

 I like the book because it presents a different take on entrepreneurship and how an unassuming person can slowly be converted to a plotting serial killer.
-Beyong that, there's not much to take away from the book.
+Beyond that, there's not much to take away from the book.
 It can get a bit depressing if you're faint-of-heart.

 Rating: 3/5